romanpauk/dingo/test/matrix/README.md

 generator should not keep hand-written recipes as the primary model.
 Recipes are an output of axis selection.

+## Source Layout

+- `axes/` is the Python package containing one declarative catalog per matrix dimension. `data.py` assembles and validates those catalogs before generation.
+- `schema.py`, `plugins.py`, and `generate.py` contain the typed model,
+  registration/policy helpers, and generator CLI respectively.
+- `common/` contains the assertion mechanism and other matrix-wide plumbing.
+- `containers/` contains container types and traits selected by the container axis.
+- `fixtures/` contains passive values and dependency shapes used by generated rows.
+- `policies/` contains generic operations parameterized by a generated row.
+- `scenarios/` contains complete behavioral and regression scenarios.
+Larger families such as parent-container and runtime regressions have one header per generated shard and share only their fixture definitions.

+Axis members declare their required C++ includes through `headers`.
+Scenario headers belong to the feature or feature case that executes them; they are not global support code.

 ## Axes

 ### Feature